immuni-app/immuni-documentation/Technology.md

 The Mobile Client includes the following parts:

-- **A/G Framework.** The Exposure Notification framework made available by Apple and Google to help developers implement contact tracing apps (see [Apple’s documentation](https://www.apple.com/covid19/contacttracing) and [Google’s documentation](https://www.google.com/covid19/exposurenotifications/)).
+- **A/G Framework.** The Exposure Notification framework made available by Apple and Google to help developers implement Exposure notification apps (see [Apple’s documentation](https://www.apple.com/covid19/contacttracing) and [Google’s documentation](https://www.google.com/covid19/exposurenotifications/)).
 Immuni leverages this framework.
 The A/G Framework is responsible for generating and storing the TEKs and RPIs, controlling the BLE interface, and providing Exposure Detection Summaries and Exposure Infos.
 - **App (iOS App and Android App).** The Immuni iOS or Android apps that users download from the App Store and Google Play respectively.
 The App is responsible for handling user interactions (including notifying users that they may be at risk) and for implementing the business logic (including all communications with the Backend Services).

 **Backend Services.** Immuni’s backend software and infrastructure, which include the following services: